-What you are about to read asks more questions than it provides answers.
-It sets forth a vision and asks you to help refine it in an unprecedented effort to transform Sacramento, shape the future of the public sector, and improve humanity in the process.
+What you are about to read sets forth a vision and asks you to help refine it in an unprecedented effort to transform an unprecedented effort to transform Sacramento, shape the future of the public sector, and improve humanity in the process.

-As a "design brief," the core purpose is to plan the architecture of an organization that does not yet exist.
-Drawing heavily from lean startup methodology, the document will continuously be updated as stakeholder feedback is received.
+As a "design brief," the core purpose is to plan the architecture of a forthcoming plan the architecture of a forthcoming pilot project.
+Drawing heavily from lean startup methodology, the document will startup methodology, the document will be updated as stakeholder feedback is received.